-Last Updated on January 28, 2023
+Last Updated on March 20, 2024

 Traveling in the desert has its unquestionable appeal, crossing expanses of sand and dunes driving your 4×4 vehicle gives a priceless thrill and thrilling bumpy ride.
-But once you’re immersed in these seas of dunes, it is not easy to get out, especially if you stay silted up to the hatch.

 Dune riding in the desert requires the edeguate equipment and a technique you can only hone ride after ride.